lithops-cloud/airflow-plugin/README.md

 	```

   ### Inherited parameters
-  All operators intherit a common PyWren operator that has the following parameters:
+  All operators inherit a common PyWren operator that has the following parameters:

   | Parameter | Description | Default | Type |
   | --- | --- | --- | --- |